 Credit: @wandergenic on Instagram

 Spend a rainy day in Central New York with the best of the best.
 Celebrate the greats of boxing and see their fascinating memorabilia, including robes, gloves, and hand wraps, at the International Boxing Hall of Fame in Canastota.
+On June 6-9 you can see the class of 2024 be inducted into the International Boxing Hall of Fame!
 Of course, no hall of fame journey would be complete without visiting one of the most famous in the world, the National Baseball Hall of Fame & Museum in Cooperstown.

 5. Turn Your Frown Upside Down at Comedy Museums (Chautauqua-Allegheny)